farkasseb/ekezetalakito/README.md

 ## Usage

+Currently there are two way you can use this gem.

-Call the `convert` method by giving a convertable text to it.
+First you can call the `convert` method by giving a convertable text to it.

+Second you can put some text to the Clipboard with accute accents and then (after having successfully installed the gem) running `ekezetalakito` in the command line.
+This will convert the Clipboard's content.

 ## Contributing